devthefuture-org/blastra/README.md

 * **`virtual-blastra`** plugin: Provides virtual modules that tie together client and server entry points (`entry-client.jsx` / `entry-server.jsx`) for SSR.
 * **`fallback`** plugin: Fallbacks certain special pages (`_head`, `_loader`, `_404`, etc.) to core defaults if not defined in your project.
+* **`useClientGateBabel`** plugin: AST-based transform with a tiny virtual runtime.
+Detects `"use client"`, injects the helper import, and wraps the default export to guarantee SSR/client first-paint parity (sourcemap-safe; runs in dev + build; applies to client + SSR outputs).

 ### File Server & SSR Execution